Marketers need to map their strategies to distinct national cultures.

 It also included information on marketing efforts targeted toward each customer and the value of various asset and debt accounts (savings, credit cards and so forth) for each customer over a three-year period.

 With that information, the researchers could examine how people from different cultures responded to marketing efforts and how their spending, saving and borrowing were affected.
 They also could estimate the return on investment from different marketing efforts, providing an unusually precise measurement of how much culture matters.

 “We found that culture matters, and we found that this financial services firm wasn’t doing anything about it,” Kushwaha says.
 “With our research we’ve provided a little bit of a road map about how you can actually measure the effect.”

-The research has implications for firms entering new countries, which might want to modify their brand marketing messages to better fit cult
+The research has implications for firms entering new countries, which might want to modify their brand marketing messages to better fit cultural proclivities.

 It also suggests that marketers should pay attention to culture in places with diverse immigrant populations and when marketing specifically to immigrant groups.